 - Foreign Object Debris incidents

 - Foreign Object Damage incidents

 Assign a senior manager to own responsibility for the program and an administrative employee to maintain document files.

-If an outside organization – such as a trade group, corporate client, or regulatory agency – is scheduled to inspect your facility, you can prepare for it with a “mock audit.”
-This means that you conduct your own internal audit in advance, identifying and correcting any problems before the outside folks have a chance to find them.
+If an outside organization is scheduled to inspect your facility, prepare for it with a “mock audit.”
+This includes conducting your own internal audit in advance, identifying and correcting any problems before the outside folks have a chance to find them.